 This study is a contribution to the phase 2 of the REgional Carbon Assessment and Processes (RECCAP2) initiative and takes the next step forward by analyzing UNFCCC inventories for the three greenhouse gases and key sectors, and comparing them with inversions for selected high-emitting countries (or groups of countries) that encompass the majority of global emissions.
-It also provides detailed methodologies to make inversion results more comparable with inventories, in the context of efforts made by the scientific community following the roadmap of the Committee on Earth Observation Satellites (The Joint CEOS/CGMS Working Group on Climate, 2020) (The Joint CEOS/CGMS Working Group on Climate, 2020) for using satellite inversions to support the Paris Agreement Global Stocktake process.
-The methods presented here are also relevant for the development of a global CO2 monitoring and verification support capacity by the European Copernicus Programme (Pinty et al., 2017, 2019; Copernicus, 2021; Balsamo et al., 2021) (e.g. (Pinty et al., 2017, 2019; Copernicus, 2021) (e.g. with the CoCO2 project), and by the NASA carbon monitoring system (e.g. the inversions Model Intercomparison of using OCO-2 satellite data) (Crowell et al., 2019; NOAA, 2021) (NOAA, 2021; Crowell et al., 2019).
+It also provides detailed methodologies to make inversion results more comparable with inventories, in the context of efforts made by the scientific community following the roadmap of the Committee on Earth Observation Satellites (The Joint CEOS/CGMS Working Group on Climate, 2020) for using satellite inversions to support the Paris Agreement Global Stocktake process.
+The methods presented here are also relevant for the development of a global CO2 monitoring and verification support capacity by the European Copernicus Programme (Pinty et al., 2017, 2019; Copernicus, 2021; Balsamo et al., 2021) (e.g. with the CoCO2 project), and by the NASA carbon monitoring system (e.g. the inversions Model Intercomparison of using OCO-2 satellite data) (Crowell et al., 2019; NOAA, 2021).

-140 The main methodological advances of this study include: 1) the separation of CO2 fluxes from inversions over managed and unmanaged land, the former usedlands in order to compare with NGHGIsbetter match inventories, 2) the processing of inversion results at the national level to make them more comparable to NGHGIswith inventories by subtracting the CO2 fluxes not accounted in the NGHGIs inventories from the inversion their inversions total flux fluxes, such as CO2 fluxes from lateral carbon transport, 3) the processing of CH4 inversions to split natural and anthropogenic CH4 emissions, enabling the comparison with NGHGIsinventories that only register anthropogenic emissions, 4) a similar treatment of N2O inversion results, 5) accounting for indirect N2O emissions from atmospheric anthropogenic nitrogen deposition and anthropogenic manmade nitrogen leaching to groundwater and inland waters, for the countries that did not report these emissions in their inventories.
-For Annex I countries, annual common reporting format (CRFUNFCCC national inventory report (NIR)) data were downloaded from the UNFCCC website (UNFCCC, 2021c)(UNFCCC, 2021e) with complete information about each subsector, whereas for non-Annex I countries, (UNFCCC, 2021a, b), information about sub-sectors is not consistently reported 150 and a manual analysis and quality check of NC and BUR reports (UNFCCC, 2021a, b) had to be done for each individual country analysed here. all national communications and biennial update reports had to be done.
-This new database of all inventory reports contains detailed sub-sectoral information that allows a more accurate re-grouping of emissions into larger sectors, and an easier comparison with inversions.
+The main methodological advances of this study include: 1) the separation of CO2 fluxes from inversions over managed and unmanaged land, the former used to compare with NGHGIs, 2) the processing of inversion results at the national level to make them more comparable to NGHGIs by subtracting the CO2 fluxes not accounted in the NGHGIs from the inversion total flux, such as CO2 fluxes from lateral carbon transport, 3) the processing of CH4 inversions to split natural and anthropogenic CH4 emissions, enabling the comparison with NGHGIs that only register anthropogenic emissions, 4) a similar treatment of N2O inversion results, 5) accounting for indirect N2O emissions from atmospheric anthropogenic nitrogen deposition and anthropogenic nitrogen leaching to groundwater and inland waters, for the countries that did not report these emissions in their inventories.
+For Annex I countries, annual common reporting format (CRF) data were downloaded from the UNFCCC website (UNFCCC, 2021c) with complete information about each sub-sector, whereas for non-Annex I countries, information about sub-sectors is not consistently reported and a manual analysis and quality check of NC and BUR reports (UNFCCC, 2021a, b) had to be done for each individual country analysed here.